kglw-dot-net/phase1/songs/boogieman-sam.md

 # Lyrics

 > Well up jumped the boogieman.
-He ate mumma's babies and shot the shot the policeman.
+He ate mumma's babies and shot the policeman.
 > Went down to the nightclub, shocked all the patrons.
 > Boogie, boogie, boogie, boogieman with the room in his hand.
 > Causing mayhem 'cos he's the boogieman.
 Causing mayhem 'cos he's the Boogieman Sam.